Category Archives: Business Communication

 Katarina Fritzon

-About one per cent of the general population and 16 per cent of clinical groups meet the criteria for narcissism, and they can excel in professions where they can control people and elicit adulation.
+About one percent of the general population and 16 percent of clinical groups meet the criteria for narcissism.

-Many who excel in politics, finance, entertainment, and medicine meet these criteria.
+Many well-known individuals in politics, finance, entertainment, and medicine meet these criteria.

 Likewise, senior business managers were more likely than criminal psychiatric patients to have narcissistic, histrionic, or obsessive-compulsive personality disorders, reported Belinda Board and Katarina Fritzon, then of the University of Surrey.